Military Spouse Scholarships: Finding, Applying and Getting One!Updated: November 3, 2022

 Military spouses make tremendous sacrifices for their country.
 The stress of moving, deployments, new jobs and the constant unfamiliar faces can be overwhelming and exhausting.
-However, there are some hidden perks of the job that you may not know of or be taking advantage of; one of them being military spouse scholarships.
+There are some hidden perks of the job you may not know of or be taking advantage of.
+One of them being military spouse scholarships.

-There are many different types of scholarships made available for military spouses pursuing an education by federal and state governments, individual military branches, and private organizations.
-Eligibility criteria may extend to all categories of military and veteran spouses and survivors, or to a specific group.
+There are many different types of scholarships for military spouses pursuing an education made available by federal and state governments, individual military branches, and private organizations.

 Where to Look

 In Your Community

 If your spouse is on active duty, try starting with on-base resources.
 For example, the Airman & Family Readiness Centers, Employment Readiness staff and Military and Family Support Centers can offer spouses a plethora of information, including employment, educational services, and scholarship information.
 These are great resources that are unfortunately underutilized by many military families.

 The Veterans Benefits Administration offers a wide variety of services for military families, including VA spouse school benefits for surviving spouses and spouses of permanently disabled Veterans with a service-connected disability.
 Navigating VA benefits can be a challenge, and there are both government and nonprofit staff who can walk you through the process.